PagerTree/pt4-docusaurus/learn/devops/what-is-site-reliability-engineering-sre/four-golden-signals-sre-monitoring.md

 ## How to Use The Four Golden Signals

 To use the Four Golden Signals effectively, it is important to set up comprehensive monitoring and alerting for your system.
-This begins by:&#x20;
+This begins by:

 1. **Defining Baselines and Thresholds:** Establish normal operating ranges or [Service Level Objectives](https://pagertree.com/learn/incident-management/sla-vs-slo-vs-sli) for each signal.
 SLOs help identify anomalies and set up meaningful alerts.
 For instance, you might set a latency threshold of 200ms, beyond which an alert is triggered.
 2. **Implementing Alerting:** Configure alerts to notify your [oncall team](https://pagertree.com/learn/incident-management/on-call) when signals exceed predefined thresholds, ensuring that you can respond to issues promptly.
 Use tools like [PagerTree](https://pagertree.com/) to manage and escalate alerts and notifications.